By Wan Ahmad Fayhsal

 Because of this acknowledgement (either willingly or not), it has become a standard benchmark for the Malays to measure Najib’s with Mahathir’s – this, of course, includes Tun Hasmah’s loyal presence in all Mahathir’s political activities against 1MDB, always careful not to upstage her elderly husband: a powerful symbol of sincerity, perseverance that rubs well with the Malay’s subconscious.

 With this ‘real-time’ background, what is the prospect of Bersatu to replace UMNO?

 My gut feeling coupled with phenomenological and empirical measures would say: YES with CAVEATS.

 Bersatu should not get overjoyed and buoyed by this warm support.
-We don’t know what exactly attracts the Malays to Bersatu despite of its being so nascent.
-We also still don’t know what holds the Malays back especially among the fence-sitters whom I’m pretty sure are tired with these political charades coming from all political parties as at the end of the day they know things will not change!
+We don’t know what exactly attracts the Malays to Bersatu despite its being so nascent.
+We also still don’t know what holds the Malays back especially among the fence-sitters whom I’m pretty sure are tired of these political charades coming from all political parties as at the end of the day they know things will not change!

 To them Malaysian politics is all about elites squabbling for power and wealth; rakyat is just a pawn.
 This group of people is the real silent majority that no political parties have able to convince them to earn their solid supports and votes – yet.

-From my own humble observation which I managed to extract from the crowd at Ampangan as well as from other medium, here are the caveats and challenges that I believe could derail Bersatu’s chance to be a real game changer in our Malaysian politics; a real substitute to UMNO:
+From my own humble observation which I managed to extract from the crowd at Ampangan as well as from another medium, here are the caveats and challenges that I believe could derail Bersatu’s chance to be a real game changer in our Malaysian politics; a real substitute to UMNO:

 1 – Power Distance